KgomotsoMbele/ST10467825-ChefMenuApp/README.md

 🧭 Navigation between screens (if applicable)

-⚙️ Form handling and user interaction (if applicable
+⚙️ Form handling and user interaction (if applicable)

 ## Changelog
- - Version 1.0.0
+ - Version 1.0

    Created the application and initialised it.
 For some reason, my first project stopped working and no longer accepted commands so now I have to start again last minute.
    Just made the bare mininmum application using blank template and committed.

+ - Version 1.1

+   Created the base app structure and started setting up the functional components that will be used.
+   Added a ```SafeAreaView``` and ```StatusBar``` to make my UI layout more consistent for all devices.
+   Ran into some issues regarding my imports but go that sorted by changing to a more updated import that supports iOS better as well.
+I added some foundational TS definitions for type safety and scaling.

 ## Installation and setup
 1. Clone this repository: